slint-ui/slint/README.md

    [Video of Slint on STM32](https://www.youtube.com/watch?v=NNNOJJsOAis) –
    [Video of Slint on RP2040](https://www.youtube.com/watch?v=dkBwNocItGs) –
    [docs](https://slint-ui.com/docs/rust/slint/docs/mcu/index.html)
  - **Desktop**: *In Progress*.
-While Slint is usable on Windows, Linux and Mac, we are working on improving the platform support in subsequent releases to reach the level of integration that have aimed for.
+While Slint is usable on Windows, Linux and Mac, we are working on improving the platform support in subsequent releases.
  - **Mobile** (Android/iOS): *Todo*.
 We haven't started supporting mobile platforms yet, but it is our intention to do so in the near future.
  - **Web**: *In Progress*.
 Slint apps can be compiled to WebAssembly and can run in a web browser.